guillermooo/sublime-undocs/source/extensibility/snippets.rst

 **scope**
     Scope selector determining the context where the snippet will be active.
-    See `Scope and Scope Selectors` for more information.
+    See :ref:`scopes-and-scope-selectors` for more information.

-..
-XXX Link to section mentioned.

 **description**
     Used when showing the snippet in the Snippets menu.
 If not present, Sublime Text